 Depending on the location of the shooter, PSU may selectively lock exterior doors of buildings.
 Restricting building access and the use of card readers reduces unauthorized intruders access to university spaces.

 In an active shooter event your first notification may be from the event itself.
 Use this opportunity to alert others in plain and concise language to inform them of the danger.
 Call 911 or CPSO (503-725-4404) An emergency notification will also be issued through PSU Alert, our emergency communications system used to send notifications to your cell phone and email account.
 PSU encourages all students, faculty and staff to sign up for the PSU Alert system by logging into banweb.
 More information can be found here.

 How to Respond in an Active Shooter Situation:

-An active shooter response is dynamic and situationally driven with a goal of reducing a shooter’s ability to inflict death or serous physical injury.
+An active shooter response is dynamic and situationally driven with a goal of reducing a shooter’s ability to inflict death or serious physical injury.
 Consistent with current trends and recommendations from Homeland Security, law enforcement leadership organizations, and research, this goal can be achieved by removing yourself from an area of danger (Run), reducing a shooters ability to reach victims (Hide), or to disrupt a shooter (Fight).
 You must determine your best course of action.
-This should be based on the your knowledge and assessment of the circumstances (e.g., proximity to the event, actions of the shooter, available escape options and your individual capacity).
+This should be based on your knowledge and assessment of the circumstances (e.g., proximity to the event, actions of the shooter, available escape options and your individual capacity).

 Evacuate or Run: